Sure, you can mince garlic with a knife, but a good garlic press makes the job faster and easier.

 The Best Garlic Press

 Ultimately, we can fully recommend only one garlic press.
-The Kuhn Rikon Epicurean Garlic Press ($44.95) again beat out the competition, giving us uniformly minced garlic with minimal effort.
+The Kuhn Rikon Epicurean Garlic Press (about $45.00) again beat out the competition, giving us uniformly minced garlic with minimal effort.
 Its weighty, curved handles; stainless-steel construction; and pop-out hopper made for a comfortable, easy-to-clean press that was smooth to operate—even with tricky unpeeled garlic cloves.
 While it was the most expensive model we tried, we’ve used this garlic press in the test kitchen for years, so we can say with confidence that it is a good investment.

-We tested nine garlic presses priced from $14.99 to $44.95.
+We tested nine garlic presses priced from about $15.00 to $45.00.
 We minced approximately 20 cloves per press, testing with medium-size peeled and unpeeled cloves, with and without their woody stems.
 Four additional testers of varying hand sizes and skill levels also evaluated the presses, and we minced an additional 25 cloves with our top-rated models.
 We assessed garlic flavor and texture by preparing our Garlic Basting Oil for Vegetables and our Pasta with Garlic and Oil (Aglio e Olio) with top-rated models.
 We tested durability by washing each press 10 times in the dishwasher and scraping garlic off the face of the press with a paring knife a minimum of 25 times.
 Prices listed are what we paid online.
 Test scores were averaged, and the garlic presses appear in order of preference.

 Performance: Testers minced both peeled and unpeeled cloves, giving highest marks to models that consistently pressed the entire clove, producing an acceptably sized and uniform mince.